 - We conduct a detailed gap analysis against customer expectations and identify the financial impact of improving in these areas

-- We help clients identify which efficiency improvements might also please the customer, which ones can yield savings with minimal risk and which ones may cost more than they save
+- We help clients identify which efficiency improvements will please the customer, which ones can yield savings with minimal risk and which ones may cost more than they save

 In a B2B context